RidwanNur1904/Group24GUI/README.md

 To run as a standalone program without the need of the IDE
 - create an executable JAR file with the external Libraries so that staff member of AirVia can use the Application

+Important make sure you are running the University VPN in order to have access to the MySQL code